MagiOC/steamsky/README.md

 Windows, use `steamsky.exe` instead `./steamsky`.

 ## Modding Support
-For detailed informations about modifying various game elements or debugging game, see [MODDING.md](bin/doc/MODDING.md)
+For detailed informations about modifying various game elements or debugging the game, see [MODDING.md](bin/doc/MODDING.md)

 ## Contributing to project